Gatsbys American Dream: Origins and Why We Fight

 The prototypes for the songs on the band's first record, Why We Fight, were (according to Bobby) written by his earlier band, One Point Two, on Together Records (Killed For Less Records) out of Richmond, Indiana.
-Scott George owner of Together Records/Killed For Less Records says One Point Two CD is still available on interpunk.com and to this date claims it to be ahead of its time and ground breaking.
+Scott George, owner of Together Records/Killed For Less Records, had said the band was ahead of its time and groundbreaking.
 This band was made up of Bobby Darling, Casey Bates, Josh Berg, and Dustin McGhie.
 The group later met up with the former guitarist and singer of Good for Nothing, Nic Newsham and Ryan Van Wieringen, and formed Gatsbys American Dream.
 Although Casey Bates never joined the band, he has remained their producer throughout the band's career.

 When Acceptance guitarist Kaylan Cloyd heard a Gatsbys demo, he handed it to Darrick Bourgeois, owner of local record label Rocketstar Recordings.
 Shortly afterward, Gatsbys signed a two-record deal with Rocketstar and worked with producer Aaron Sprinkle to record their 2002 debut album Why We Fight.

 Shortly after the release of their first album, the line-up changed when bassist Josh Berg left and Kirk Huffman (formerly of K Through Six) was recruited.
 He is often recognized as the only bassist because Berg never toured with the band.
 After the band's first tour, Dustin McGhie also left and the band found Rudy Gajadhar, formerly of Waxwing and Bugs in Amber.